Birth Control Implant: Benefits And Side Effects

 How Does The Implant Work?

-A birth control implant is a tiny, thin rod the size of a matchstick used for pregnancy prevention.
+A birth control implant is a tiny, thin rod the size of a matchstick, used as one of the pregnancy prevention methods.
 It is available as the trade name of Nexplanon.
 It is inserted under the skin of the upper arm.
 It releases the hormone progestin, and it helps avoid unexpected pregnancy.
 The hormone responsible for birth control act in the following ways to prevent pregnancy (3).

 • Progestin thickens the mucus on the cervix.
 It prevents the sperm from reaching the egg, preventing pregnancy.